maarab-sfu/revealing-true-identity/README.md

 - To run the matcher, you have to use matlab.
 - Open “run_matcher.m” file.
 We use “matcher.m” function to match makeup and no-makeup images.

+### Inputs
+“dirInputs” is directory to images folder.

+“dirMapping” is the address of mapping file which we have provided with other files.

+“threshold” is the value for similarity score to decide between attack or bonafide.

+### Outputs
+“decisions” is a vector containing the assigned class to each case based on threshold.

+“file_names” contains the input images name as "n-after.png".

+“scores” the similarity score produced for each pair of image("n-after.png" , "n-before.png").

+Attention: These three outputs are aligned to each other.
+It means that the first score and decision in “scores” and “decisions” vectors are related to the first image name in the first index of “file_names” vector.
+Same for other indexes.